jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib/ProjectExporter/Readme_Project_Exporter.md

 ### CMakeFileLists.txt Items

-* Add support for the Compiler, Linker, Include , Libs & Options relation order between target and project.
+* Issue with building codeblcoks.exe, but other targets before this build.
+* Need to be able to build the C::B main workspace with no manual file changes before the export is deemed usable!!!
-* Add back in support for Windows comilation of rc files once compilation is fixed.
+* Add back in support for Windows compilation of rc files once compilation is fixed.
 Google "cmake windres CMAKE_RC_FLAGS" and read
-* Need to be able to build the C::B main workspace with no manual file changes before the export is deemed usable!!!

 ## References